Jeannie D. Michalski, Esq.

 Ms. Michalski graduated magna cum laude from Nazareth College and attended the University of Dayton School of Law where she was awarded a scholarship for community service.
-She began her legal career by serving as a judicial clerk and interning at the Legal Aid Society of Rochester.
-Ms. Michalski has been engaged in the practice of law in New York State for over sixteen years.
+Ms. Michalski has been engaged in the practice of law in New York State for over 20 years.

 Currently Ms. Michalski defends people in criminal court on charges such as DWI, drug sale and possession, larceny, and assault, and also represents individuals in matters such as divorce, custody, visitation, domestic violence, abuse and neglect, and support.
 Having experience in both criminal and family law allows her to competently and effectively meet the legal challenges her clients are facing.

 In addition to her private practice, Ms. Michalski believes in being active in her community.
-She currently runs the Livingston County Conflict Defender’s Office which represents indigent individuals on criminal and family court matters.
+She ran the Livingston County Conflict Defender’s Office which represents indigent individuals on criminal and family court matters.

-In addition to practicing law, she is active in the local Bar Association.
+In addition to practicing law, she is a member of the local Bar Association.
 Ms. Michalski also makes presentations to community groups on the impact of domestic violence on communities and families.
 She has also taught legal courses at Finger Lakes Community College, Monroe Community College, St. John Fisher, and the Rochester Police Academy.

 J.D., University of Dayton School of Law, Dayton, Ohio, 1998